How to Improve your Trade Entry and Execution

-In this article, we are going to explore three methods for how to improve your trade entry and execution.
+In this article, we are going to explore how to enter and execute a trade, as well as three methods for how to improve your trade entry and execution.
 Simply addressing these three items can improve your trading performance, without having to completely alter your system.

 Let’s ground ourselves a little before we get into the details of the article.
 For starters, this article is targeted for day traders that buy the dips and sell the highs.